 - If not detected and treated promptly with appropriate antibiotics, can lead to death.

-Good work practices found in the OSHA Technical Manual on Legionnaires' Disease (Section III - Chapter 7) include:
+Good work practices include (OSHA Technical Manual Section III - Chapter 7):

 Maintenance of water systems - specific recommendations:

 - Store water at 140 degrees F and deliver it at a minimum of 50°C (122°F) to all outlets.
 To avoid scalding problems install fail-safe scald protection equipment, such as preset thermostatic mixing valves.